rizwansoaib/whatsapp-monitor/Chrome-Extension/README.md

 ## Installation
 This extension is not available in the Chrome store.
 You have to install it manually.
 That is an easy task, just following these steps:

-1. Click Download the ZIP file Chrome-Extension
+1. Download the ZIP file from [release](https://github.com/rizwansoaib/whatsapp-monitor/releases/)
 2. Extract the folder from the ZIP file
 3. Open in url chrome://extensions/	in chrome browser
 4. Enable developer mode at the top of the screen by clicking the slider